NelsonAPenn/japanese_android_ime/README.md

 1. 12-key input
 2. Conversion to kanji using free data sources.
+3. Submission to F-droid.
-3. Radical input
+4. Radical input
-4. Romaji input
+5. Romaji input
-5. Non-essentials (emoji, etc.)
+6. Non-essentials (emoji, etc.)

 In order to provide an extremely stable, functional product, **quashing bugs and unintended behavior will be heavily prioritized over new features**.